Great Bay Terrapin Project

 Conserving terrapins on southern Barnegat Bay and Great Bay through species management, education, and awareness.

 Northern Diamondback Terrapins (Malaclemys terrapin terrapin) are native to New Jersey and inhabit the many miles of coastal salt marshes and estuaries along the Atlantic Coast and Delaware Bay.
 They live exclusively in brackish water (a mixture of both salt and fresh water).
-Habitat loss, mortality from being drowned in crab traps, and road mortality all pose major threats to the health of the population.
+Habitat loss, illegal trapping, mortality from being drowned in crab traps, and road mortality all pose major threats to their long term survival.
 Each year hundreds of terrapins are killed by motor vehicles throughout their range and here in New Jersey, Great Bay Boulevard is no exception.
+In the past the average number of road kills was 50 terrapins on Great Bay Blvd alone.
+Today we have worked to cut that number in half, but our work must go on to ensure that terrapins can safely access nesting areas that they need to survive, and thrive.

 Brief History of Terrapins

-Terrapins were once very common and were used as a main food source of protein by Native Americans and then European settlers.
-In the early 1900s it was hunted so extensively that it almost faced extinction.
+Terrapins were once very common and used as a main food source of protein by Native Americans and then European settlers.
+By the early 1900s it was hunted so extensively that as a species they almost faced extinction.
 Terrapin stew was a popular delicacy in the U.S. and terrapins were exported to several European countries.
 In the late 19th century, 400,000 lbs were harvested annually (True, 1887).
 By 1920, their population dwindled and only 823 lbs were harvested in one year on the Chesapeake Bay and cost $125/dozen.
-Prohibition (sherry was a main ingredient in soup) and the great depression (people could not afford high cost of terrapins) helped reduce desire and demand for terrapins.
+Prohibition (sherry was banned, which was a main ingredient in terrapin stew) and the great depression (people could not afford high cost of terrapins) helped reduce desire and demand for terrapins.
 Luckily, during the 1920s, use of terrapins for food dropped in popularity.
 This allowed the population to slightly recover and avoid extinction.
 In 2002, the Northern diamondback terrapin was listed as a species of special concern in New Jersey.
 The listing as special concern “warrants special attention because of some evidence of decline” (NJ ENSP-Species Status Listing).
-Although, this status has not been offically adopted under the Endangered Species Conservation Act and terrapins are still considered to be a game species with an open season from November 1 to March 31.
+Although, this status has not been offically adopted under the Endangered Species Conservation Act and terrapins were still listed as a game species with an open season from Nov.
+1 to March 3.
+After a large poaching investigation revealed that adult terrapins were being harvested illegally, in 2014 & 2015 NJDEP closed the hunting season for terrapins by administrative order.
+Then in 2015/2016, legislation was drafted and voted on by the NJ law makers to remove terrapins from the game list.
+In July 2016 Gov. Chris Christie signed the legislation and terrapins are now considered a non-game species with no hunting season.
+In 2018 a Pennsylvania man was charged for illegally poaching terrapin eggs from terrapin nests inside Great Bay Blvd.
+WMA to raise the terrapins and sell them internationally as "captively bred" individuals.
+A large federal investigation found that the terrapins he sold (he had 3,442 hatchlings at his home that were found) were in fact wild terrapins that he sold for profit.
+Despite being listed as a nongame species, this investigation clearly shows that the demand for terrapins as pets and food on the black market is huge.

 Project Area